tkeemon/edx-documentation/en_us/shared/glossary/glossary.rst

 **Section**

-  The topmost category in your course.
-A section can represent a time period in your course or another organizing principle.
+  The topmost category in your course outline.
+A section can represent a time period or another organizing principle for course content.
+A section contains one or more subsections.

   For more information, see `Developing Course Sections`_.

+**Sequential**

+  See :ref:`Subsection<S>`.

 .. _Short Course Description: